There are many different types of hunting insurance. The most common one, which happens to cover most, is a hunting lease insurance.

 Now that we went over the benefits, costs, let’s dig in a bit into the different types of insurances as first promised above.

 Accidental shootings happen.
 Its negligence, no doubt, but they do happen.
-In fact, last time I checked, it is know that every hunting season in Texas, a hunter is killed by accident, sometimes even two, let alone the number who “just” got shot in north America.
+In fact, last time I checked, it is known that in every hunting season in Texas, a hunter is killed by accident, sometimes even two, let alone the number who “just” got shot in north America.

 That’s what a lease liability insurance does, it protects you from such events.
 You could be an individual hunter or part of a club.
 You could be the landowner or the owners guest.
 You could be hunting for racoons or deer.
 It doesn’t matter.